 Create API Key from

 After saving, we can associate this API key with a usage plan by clicking on

 Add to Usage Plan.

-And the result is below.
-As you can see, AWS Console also shows us which stages this plan is associated with.
+The result is below.
+As you can see, AWS API Gateway Console also shows us which stages this plan is associated with.

 The last thing we need to do is sharing this API Key with Joe.
 We can reveal it by clicking on

-API Gateway is a useful service for creating our own APIs.
-From business side, usage plans and API Keys allow us to offer different plans to our customers purchasing our services.
-From technical side, they allow us to control and analyze the usage and plan our resources accordingly.
-However, API keys should not be used as an authorization method.
+API Gateway is a valuable service for creating our own APIs.
+From the business side, usage plans and API Keys allow us to offer different plans to our customers purchasing our services.
+From the technical side, they enable us to control and analyze the usage and plan our resources accordingly.
+However, you should not use API keys in your APIs for authorization.

 I hope this post gave you an idea about how you can use API keys and usage plans on AWS API Gateway.

 Thanks for reading!